Rethinking the Goal System

 It is opportune to detail, now, how some extreme cases are.
 What if the representative becomes invalid (in some way)?

-This method serves as a type of unemployment insurance, but without bothering the government and, more importantly, without bothering the entrepreneur or sales.
+This method serves as a type of unemployment insurance, but without bothering the government and, more importantly, without bothering the entrepreneur or the sales.

 How?